Amina (2021 film)

-Amina is a 2021 film directed by Izu Ojukwu.
+Amina is a 2021 Nigerian action drama film directed by Izu Ojukwu.
 It is based on the story of the life of 16th century Zazzau empire warrior Queen Amina.
 Amina premiered on Netflix on November 4, 2021.
-The film got the most nominations at Africa Magic Viewers’ Choice Awards, 2022.
+The film got the most nominations at Africa Magic Viewers' Choice Awards, 2022.

 Plot

 The film begins with a duel between Zazzau's champion Kabarkai and Danjuma.
 After witnessing the fight, a young Amina goes on to tell her father, the Emir of Zazzau (Abu Chris Gbakann) that she wants to be a warrior.
 This comes with resistance from Magaji Mjinyawa who advises that the Zazzau’s armies has never recruited a woman.
 The plot developed around events leading to Amina's ascension to the throne of Zazzau.